bcgov/NotifyBC/docs/docs/getting-started/overview.md

 Examples

-- _{notification::description}_ is replaced with field _data.description_ of the notification request if exist
+- _{notification::description}_ is replaced with field _data.description_ of the notification if exist
 - _{subscription::gender}_ is replaced with field _data.gender_ of the subscription if exist
 - _{addresses[0].city}_ is replaced with field _data.addresses[0].city_ of the notification if exist; otherwise is replaced with field _data.addresses[0].city_ of the subscription if exist
 - _{nonexistingDataField}_ is unreplaced if neither notification nor subscription contains _data.nonexistingDataField_

+As exception, in order to prevent spamming by unconfirmed subscribers, dynamic tokens in subscription [confirmation request message](../config-subscription/#confirmation-request-message) and [duplicated subscription](../config-subscription/#duplicated-subscription) message are not replaced with subscription data, for example _{subscription::...}_ tokens are left unchanged.

 ::: tip Notification by RSS feeds relies on dynamic token A notification created by RSS feeds relies on dynamic token to supply the context to message template.
 In this case the <i>data</i> field contains the RSS item.